-How will you decide which campus to join?
+How will you decide which congregation to join?
 This is a big decision that everyone in our church family is going through together.
 Emma and I are trying to decide for our family… Praise God, they’re all good options!

 We’re approaching this decision by asking three questions.